Morris Minor: Minor Series II

 In 1952, the Minor was substantially re-engineered following the merger of the Nuffield Organization (Morris's parent company) with the Austin Motor Company to form the British Motor Corporation.
 As part of a rationalisation programme to reduce the production of duplicate components for similar vehicles, the Minor drivetrain was completely replaced with an Austin-derived engine, gearbox, propshaft, differential, and axle casing.
 The more modern Austin-designed 803 cc overhead valve A-series engine, which had been designed for the Minor's main rival, the Austin A30, was smaller in all dimensions, but nevertheless gave noticeable performance improvements over the pre-war side-valve 918 cc Morris unit it replaced.
 The 52 second drive to 60 mph was still calm, but top speed increased to 63 mph.
 Fuel consumption also rose to 36 mpgimp.

-An estate version was introduced in 1952, known as the Traveller (a Morris naming tradition for estates, also seen on the Mini).
-The Traveller featured an external structural ash (wood) frame for the rear bodywork, with two side-hinged rear doors.
+An estate version of the Morris Minor was introduced in 1952, known as the Morris Traveller, with wooden bodywork.
+The name Traveller was Morris tradition for estates, also seen on the Mini.
+The external wooden frame was made of ash, with two side-hinged rear doors.
 The frame was varnished rather than painted and a highly visible feature of the body style.
 Travellers were built alongside the saloon model at Cowley minus their rear bodies.
 The half-completed cars were then shipped to the MG factory at Abingdon where the bodies (built in Coventry) would be mated to the chassis and the final assembly carried out.
 This was because the main Cowley production lines were no longer fully equipped to deal with body-on-frame vehicles such as the Traveller while the MG lines still handled these sorts of cars and had experience working with wood-framed bodies.
 Commercial models, marketed as the Morris Quarter Ton Van and Pick-up were added in May 1953.
 Rear bodies of the van versions were all steel.
 The four-seat convertible and saloon variants continued as well.

 In October 1954 the Minor's front end and interior styling was updated, with the addition of a horizontal slat grille, and a new dashboard with a central speedometer.
 Larger tail lights were also fitted by the end of the year.
 As Alec Issigonis had left BMC for Alvis in 1952 and wouldn't return until 1955, the Cowley design team led by Sid Goble undertook this series of design updates.
 These changes were announced at the London Motor Show in late October 1954.

 The Motor magazine tested a four-door saloon in 1952.
 It reported a top speed of 62 mph and acceleration from 0–50 mph in 28.6 seconds.
 A fuel consumption of 39.3 mpgimp was recorded.
 The test car cost £631 including taxes.